kanchantewary/learn-gcp/notes/identity and security.md

 - Authentication
   - standard flow
     - End user accounts - needed if we need to differenciate between people using same service account
+      - OAuth 2.0
+        - Resource Owner
+        - Resource Server
+        - client
+        - Authorization server
-    - service accounts - universal way of accessing GCP resources.
+    - service accounts - associated with a particular project, and not an individual user. universal way of accessing GCP resources.
 Roles can be assigned to a service account
+      - GOOGLE APPLICATION CREDENTIALS
+      - APPLICATION DEFAULT CREDENTIALS
   - API keys
 -Authorization
   - Cloud IAM